i2sheri/puzzles/README.md

 This repo contains puzzles I solved.

-1. Best Value Meal in Town for Pramati Technologies Interview.
+1. Best Value Meal in Town for Pramati Technologies.
-2. Find the missing term in an Arithmetic Progression.
+2. Find the missing term in an Arithmetic Progression for facebook programming challenge.